johnguzmare/datasciencecoursera/ReproducibleResearch/Week1/Project/PeerAssessment.md

 The mean and median of total steps taken per day were calculated, using `mean()` and `median()` functions with `activity_steps_taken$count_steps` as parameter including observations with `NA` values.

+#### Calculate and report the mean and median total number of steps taken per day

 ```r
 activity_mean <- mean(activity_steps_taken$count_steps)